ParallelMaths/parallel/pages/introduction.md

 It should take roughly 60 minutes to complete each Parallelogram.
 If you quit and return to the Challenges, then your previous answers will be saved

-You have until 7.00pm on Sunday to complete the challenge and hit the SUBMIT button..
+You have until 7.00pm on Sunday to complete the challenge and hit the SUBMIT button.

 One minute later, at 7.01pm, you will find that that an answer sheet has been posted onto the site and you will be able to find out your score.